mariamigadelia/How-Well-Do-Large-Language-Models-Perform-in-Software-Design-Tasks/README.md

-# LLMs Can Code, But Can They Do Design?
+# How Well Do Large Language Models Perform in Software Design Tasks

-This repository contains the experimental data and results for the thesis **"LLMs Can Code, But Can They Do Design?"**.
+This repository contains the experimental data and results for the thesis **"How Well Do Large Language Models Perform in Software Design Tasks"**.
 The purpose of this study is to evaluate the ability of Large Language Models (LLMs) to generate correct UML class diagrams from textual software requirements.

 ## Authors